 Inject the Medicine

-- With your other hand pinch an inch of skin and fatty tissue between your fingers.
+- With the hand that is not holding the syringe, pinch an inch (2.5 centimeters) of skin and fatty tissue between your fingers.

 - Quickly insert the needle all the way into your skin at a 90-degree angle.

 - Release the skin and hold the needle in place.

 - As you remove the needle, press clean gauze on the site to keep the skin from pulling back.